Parent page: Managed Projects

 Related page: Sharing a Design from within Altium Designer

 Once a project is managed (available in the Workspace), you'll want to determine which users can actually access that project.
 This is done by sharing the project, or rather by configuring its access permissions.
-Remember that a managed project – newly created or made available in the Workspace – is shared, by default, with the following:
+Note that a newly created project, or one made available in the Workspace, is shared with the following by default:

 - The Owner of the project, which is usually the designer who created it (or made it available in the Workspace): with full (Read/Write) access permissions.